 As we are still in the early stages of maturity for this industry, we see a lot of programs strictly offering lower cost prescriptions.
 The sites are well informed about the prescriptions, side effects and drug facts, but don’t offer other information about disease management.
 Both PBM organizations and Prescription Discount Programs (sometimes they are the same) could use patient data and tap into educational materials often offered by Pharmaceutical manufacturers to drive engagement on education for disease states like Diabetes or Obesity, the two most prevalent chronic conditions among Hispanics.

-As we work in the field of pharmaceutical Patient Engagement with clients like Novo Nordisk and Gilead, we see that the education delivers the best results when it happens at the doctor’s office.
+As we work in the field of pharmaceutical Patient Engagement with clients like Novo Nordisk and Gilead and the translation of health information, we see that the education delivers the best results when it happens at the doctor’s office.
 We’ve written before about the challenges of patient education with big Pharma and the challenges to deliver this engagement online and in an authentic way in other languages.
 Here is another opportunity for Patient Discount Programs.

 Possible Growth Strategies for Discount Programs